13 Dec 2022

 You may expect it to be all ultrasound, laser, and nerve stimulation machines, but these days physiotherapy is far more diverse and can include plenty more than the more obvious hot and cold therapy treatments.

 Staircase trainers are used to help regain strength and mobility in the legs, be it for sports people after injury or the elderly after illness.

-And that means treadmills, exercise bikes, elliptical trainers and pedal exercisers are just as likely to find their way into recuperation.
+And that means treadmills, exercise bikes, elliptical trainers and pedal exercisers are just as likely to find their way into physiotherapy sessions.

 Operating under the direction of a physio, Physiotherapy Assistants help patients follow specific exercise and treatment programs related to injury, illness, or disability-related physical issues.
 Patients might be seeing a physiotherapist to treat pain, improve circulation, strengthen muscles, restore joint mobility, improve balance and coordination, or other reasons.

 Physiotherapy Assistants work with people of all ages in a range of settings such as hospitals, nursing homes, private practices, fitness and sports centres, workplaces, and schools.